marekhudyma/marekhudyma.github.io/_posts/2019-10-01-java-13-new-features.md

 ## [JEP 353: Reimplement the Legacy Socket API](https://openjdk.java.net/jeps/353)

-Replace the underlying implementation used by the `java.net.Socket` and `java.net.ServerSocket` APIs with a simpler and more modern implementation that is easy to maintain and debug.
+Replace the underlying implementation used by the `java.net.Socket` and `java.net.ServerSocket` APIs with a simpler and more modern implementation which is easy to maintain and debug.

 # Summary
-Java 13 was for me a just another iteration of improvements without huge changes in stable features.
+Java 13 was, for me, just another iteration of improvements without huge changes in stable features.